Should I do an honours degree?

 How do I apply for honours?

-You apply for Honours standing at the Registrar's Office.
-You must complete a simple form which they will send to the department for processing.
-If you meet our requirements for honours standing, we will admit you and return the form to the Registrar's Office.
-They will notify you whether your application has been succesful or not.
+You must complete this form and bring it to the department's General Office (SN4006) for processing.
+If you meet our requirements for honours standing, we will admit you and send the form to the Registrar's Office.
+They will change your standing on Student Self-Service.
+We will also notify you whether your application has been succesful or not.

 What marks do I need to stay in Honours standing?